Video calling workflow & technology

 - If the client is online (iOS and Android version of PhysiApp or custom apps), the client will see an incoming call alert (if notifications have been enabled)

 If enabled, the client is prompted to accept the "Consent" text.
 This is then logged in the call log.

 - The call is established

 - The video call runs on the WebRTC protocol

 - The video call session is managed by Voxeet (owned by Dolby)

 Please see our page on video calling system requirements.

-All media traffic is encrypted no matter the endpoint you use (web or mobile).
-That means that you are safe when using OpenTok even if use it in an open public hotspot.
+- All media traffic is encrypted with 256-bit encryption no matter the endpoint you use (web or mobile).
+That means that you are safe even when doing a video call from an open public hotspot.

 Audio & video quality

 Audio and video quality is set automatically by the platform, taking into account your available hardware and bandwidth.
 Audio has priority over video.